Get to know MUA at an upcoming event!

 Surgeons

 Surgeons perform operations to treat diseases, injuries and deformities.
 Their roles demand high levels of precision and skill, as they are responsible for both life-saving surgeries and elective procedures that improve quality of life.
-There are several different types of surgeons covering a range of different surgical disciplines
+There are several different types of surgeons, covering a range of different surgical disciplines.

 Orthopedic Surgeons